 Now, of course, this won’t always be possible.
 But even in such cases, you can still show them that they’re being heard by having one of your Product Managers directly explain why a particular feature isn’t being built, for example.

-Focus on being customer-centric, and CSAT will follow
+Focus on providing quality service, CSAT will follow

-Ever-increasing customer expectations mean that as opposed to just one, you’ll need to combine multiple techniques to effectively boost customer satisfaction.
+Ever-increasing customer expectations mean that as opposed to just one, you’ll need to combine multiple techniques to effectively boost customer satisfaction levels.
+When applying the customer satisfaction tips above, you should start seeing more satisfied and loyal customers.